skystanoyevitch/workout-logger/README.md

-# Free Open Source Desktop Workout Tracker
+# Free Open Source Desktop Daily Workout Tracker
 - track daily workouts
-- Pick individual Exercises or Combine them and add to your day.
+- Pick individual Exercises and add them to your day.
-- Adjust your weight, reps and sets to your needs..custom fit to your own program.
+- Adjust your weight, reps and sets to your needs.

+current status: in progress

 // FUTURE TODO:
 - add mobile responsiveness